ckan/ckan/doc/install-from-package.rst

 Option 1: Package Installation
 ==============================

 This section describes how to install CKAN from packages.
-This is the recommended and by far the easiest way to install CKAN.
+This is the recommended and the easiest way to install CKAN.

 The overall process is the following: